visortelle/dekaf.io/site/docs/consume/index.md

 - Start consuming at specific date-time, from specific message id, or from latest `n` messages
 - Export loaded messages
 - Save consumer sessions in library for further reuse
-- Have quick access to consumer sessions saved on a topic, namespace, or tenant level
+- Quick access to consumer sessions saved in context of a topic, namespace, or tenant

 ## Limitations